hhsu16/Online-Banking-Portal/README.md

 * Each normal user will have 2 accounts, Checking, Savings accounts.

-* Each account can deposit and withdraw money.

-* Customer can transfer money between accounts and to someone else.

-* Customer can view all of his transaction records and account balance.
+* Transfer (internal) between your own accounts - one time or recurring

+* Set up recurring or one-time Bill payment for external payees

+* View and search Transactions - for credits/debits/checks/fees - up to  last 18 months

 ### Admin:

-*  Normal user cannot view any information in Admin Portal

-*  Admin can view all the users and all the information of each user.

-*  Admin can enable or disable a certain user.
+* Adding new accounts - Checking, Savings

+* Closing existing accounts

-* Admin can add transactions such as manual refunds on fees
+* Add transactions - such as manual refunds on fees

 ## Tools and Languages